Dr. Timothy Westerhaus

 Back to Top

-Richard Sparks, Founding Artistic Director
+Dr. Richard Sparks, Founding Director

+Richard Sparks has had a varied career in both academic and professional realms.
 He founded and conducted Seattle Pro Musica from 1973-1980, during which time he conducted over 70 different programs, ranging from all the major works of Bach and over 40 of his cantatas; choral/orchestral masterworks by Handel, Haydn, Mozart, Beethoven, and many others; the Northwest premiere of the Monteverdi 1610 Vespers with period instruments; and a cappella repertoire from renaissance through the 20th century.

-He conducted the Seattle Symphony Chorale from 1990-94, including preparing them for nine recordings on the Delos label (now most available on Naxos), including the Grammy-nominated recording of Howard Hanson's Lament for Beowulf.
+He conducted the Seattle Symphony Chorale from 1990-94, including preparing them for nine recordings on the Delos label (now most available on Naxos), including the Grammy-nominated recording of Howard Hanson’s Lament for Beowulf.

 He also founded and conducted Choral Arts Northwest from 1993-2006, concentrating particularly on a cappella music, but also including works such as the Pärt Passio.
 During this time Choral Arts recorded three CDs on the Loft/Gothic label.
 Sparks was Artistic Director for 12 years of one of Canada’s noted professional choirs, Pro Coro Canada.
 Repertoire included significant commissions and a wide variety of other repertoire, including the Bach St. John Passion and Mass in B Minor, Mozart Requiem, all six of the late Haydn Masses, plus tours to Toronto, Ottawa, and Montreal.

 He has also been a regular guest conductor, notably being the first North American since Norman Luboff to work with the Swedish Radio Choir in 2002, 2007, and 2008.
 This included preparing them for a DVD recording on the BIS label of the Brahms Ein Deutsches Requiem with the Rotterdam Philharmonic, Valery Gergiev conducting.

 Academically, he taught at Mount Holyoke College from 1980-83, and Pacific Lutheran University from 1983-2001.
 At PLU he led the Choir of the West on numerous tours, including Japan, China, England, and Scandinavia, also making 8 CD recordings.
 Major works conducted included Verdi’s Requiem and Britten’s War Requiem.
 He taught at the University of North Texas from 2009-2019, where he conducted the Collegium Singers, who performed with their period-instrument orchestra.
 They made four trips to the Boston Early Music Festival and sang at the Portland conference of the National Collegiate Choral Organization.
-The Collegium Singers have many live performances on YouTube, including the 1725 version of Bach’s Johannespassion, Monteverdi’s 1610 Vespers, and the Vivaldi Gloria, which so far has4.6 million views.
+The Collegium Singers have many live performances on YouTube, including the 1725 version of Bach’s Johannespassion, Monteverdi’s 1610 Vespers, and the Vivaldi Gloria, which so far has 4.6 million views.
 He was also Chair of the Division of Ensembles and Conducting at UNT.

 Currently, he is conductor of the Benedict XVI Institute, which released a CD on the Cappella Records label last year of Frank La Rocca’s Mass of the Americas.
 Their second CD will be issued this fall, including La Rocca’s Requiem for the Forgotten and Messe des Malades.